OpenTermsArchive/contrib-versions/Twitter/Privacy Policy.md

 **Widget Data:** We may tailor content for you based on your visits to third-party websites that integrate Twitter buttons or widgets.
 When these websites first load our buttons or widgets for display, we receive Log Data, including the web page you visited and a cookie that identifies your browser ("**Widget Data**").
 After a maximum of 10 days, we start the process of deleting or aggregating Widget Data, which is usually instantaneous but in some cases may take up to a week.
 While we have the Widget Data, we may use it to tailor content for you, such as suggestions for people to follow on Twitter.
 Tailored content is stored with only your browser cookie ID and is separated from other Widget Data such as page-visit information.
 This feature is optional and not yet available to all users.
 If you want, you can suspend it or turn it off, which removes from your browser the unique cookie that enables the feature.
 Learn more about the feature here.
 For Tweets, Log Data, and other information that we receive from interactions with Twitter buttons or widgets, please see the other sections of this Privacy Policy.

-**Third-Party Service Providers:** Twitter uses a variety of third-party services to help provide our Services, such as hosting our various blogs and wikis, and to help us understand the use of our Services, such as Google Analytics.
+**Third-Parties:** Twitter uses a variety of third-party services to help provide our Services, such as hosting our various blogs and wikis, and to help us understand the use of our Services, such as Google Analytics.
 These third-party service providers may collect information sent by your browser as part of a web page request, such as cookies or your IP address.
+Third-party ad partners may share information with us, like a browser cookie ID or cryptographic hash of a common account identifier (such as an email address), to help us measure ad quality and tailor ads.
+For example, this allows us to display ads about things you may have already shown interest in.
+If you prefer, you can turn off tailored ads in Twitter account settings so that your account is not matched to information shared by ad partners for tailoring ads.
+Learn more about this setting and your additional Do Not Track browser option here.

 Information Sharing and Disclosure